-LIFE INVASION describes ways that the offender is showing up in the victim's life without the victim's consent, in public or private settings, and in person or through technology.
+LIFE INVASION describes ways that the offender shows up in the victim's life without the victim's consent, in public or private settings, and in person or through technology.

-ASK: Has the suspect repeatedly invaded the victim's life and/or privacy by initiating unwanted contact?
+ASK: Has the offender repeatedly invaded the victim's life and/or privacy by initiating unwanted contact?